oamm/astro-routify/README.md

 ## 📈 Performance

-`astro-router` uses a Trie structure for fast route and method matching.
+`astro-routify` uses a Trie structure for fast route and method matching.
 It’s optimized for real-world route hierarchies, and avoids nested `if` chains.

 ## 🧪 Benchmarks